cni-iisc/cni-website/_people/Mahak Pancholi.md

 email:
 past: true
 years: [2019]
-advisor:  # only applicable for students or fellows
+advisor: Dr. Arpita Patra # only applicable for students or fellows

 ---